slr-ladders/theladders.github.com/source/_posts/2014-07-15-monitoring-rabbitmq-at-theladders.markdown

 With *monitor-rabbitmq*, we supply a regular flow of events to our *Riemann* server containing data about our RabbitMQ queues and nodes.
 By choosing a good base set of statistics to request from the RabbitMQ Management API, a change to our monitoring and alerting requirements usually results in only a change to our *Riemann* configuration.

+Find this useful?
+Join the discussion at [Hacker News](https://news.ycombinator.com/item?id=8036593).